 Sitting at the base of the dramatic Alcazaba, this historical monument is just one of the many jewels that adorn this Mediterranean city.
 Steeped in historical and archeological significance, with its origins in Moorish and Roman times, it is believed to be among Europe’s oldest theaters, loosely dating back to the first century A.D.

-Whether you join a guided tour or explore solo, there’s plenty of unique artifacts and educational displays to check out.
+Whether you join a guided tour or explore solo, there are plenty of unique artifacts and educational displays to check out.

 Hot tip: If you’re pinching pennies, a range of free walking tours explore both the Roman Theatre and Alcazaba fortress — just make sure to leave a tip for your friendly guide.